-1. Entry cover letter must be submitted with the poem and MUST include ALL of the following:
+- Entry cover letter must be submitted with the contest submission and MUST include ALL of the following:

-2. Do not place your name or any other identifying information on any other page.
+- Do not place your name or any other identifying information on any other page of your submission.

-3. Students may submit only one poem of any length, and it must be the student’s original work.
+- Students may submit only one entry (a poem or an essay), and it must be the student’s original work.

-4. The poem must be typed in Times New Roman, 12pt font, single-spaced (except for stanza breaks), and aligned on the left-hand margin, NOT centered on the page.
+- The submission must be typed in Times New Roman, 12pt font, single-spaced for poems (except for stanza breaks), and double-spaced for essays (with no extra spacing after paragraphs)

-6. All poems will be judged on the works’ relevancy to theme, originality of ideas, clarity of expression, creativity, and grammar.
+- All submissions will be judged on the works’ relevancy to theme, originality of ideas, clarity of expression, creativity, and grammar.

-7. All poems submitted become the property of Ohio University Southern and may be displayed on the website, in other university publications, or in locations throughout the community.
+- All submissions become the property of Ohio University Southern and may be displayed on the website, in other university publications, or in locations throughout the community.

-8. Children of Ohio University Southern faculty and staff are NOT eligible.
+- Children of Ohio University Southern faculty and staff are NOT eligible.
 Please do not ask us to bend this rule.